-This drill is a part of Washington Women’s Coach Mike Neigbors competitive drills packet.
+This drill is a part of Arkansas Women’s Coach Mike Neigbors competitive drills packet.

 He updates and sends out the packet from time to time in his newsletter.